 There are no taxes or penalties on withdrawals made to fund educational expenses, provided that the withdrawal doesn’t exceed the actual amount of expenses.
 A portion will be subject to taxation and penalties if excess funds are withdrawn.

 Assets remaining in the account must be distributed when the designated beneficiary reaches age 30, unless he or she is a special-needs beneficiary.
 The funds can be left in the account for a longer period of time in such a case.

 Treatment of Unused Funds

-To avoid this, the IRS permits the funds to be transferred into another Coverdell ESA for someone related to the first beneficiary, who is under 30 years of age.
-Related parties include immediate family members of the original beneficiary, parents, cousins, aunts, and uncles, and even in-laws!
+The IRS permits the funds to be transferred into another Coverdell ESA for someone who is related to the first beneficiary and under age 30.
+Related parties include immediate family members of the original beneficiary, parents, cousins, aunts, uncles, and even in-laws.